Yettiebrown/Yettiebrown/README.md

-Hi, I’m Yetunde, a dedicated accountant with five years of experience in accounts payable, financial reporting, financial modeling, and internal controls.
-I specialize in streamlining processes such as invoice management, payment runs, and account reconciliations, driving efficiency and accuracy in financial operations.
+Hi, IYetunde Abegunde is an accomplished accountant with over five years of experience in financial management and accounts payable/receivable.
+She specializes in streamlining processes such as invoice management, payment runs, and reconciliations to improve efficiency and accuracy.
+Proficient in QuickBooks, Sage, Zoho Books, Xero, Power BI, and SQL, she brings expertise in financial reporting, payroll, tax remittance, and fixed asset management.

-My expertise includes vendor collaboration, month-end closings, accounts receivable analysis, and audits.
-I also have proven skills in managing fixed assets, payroll, petty cash, and bank reconciliations.

-I am proficient in accounting software such as QuickBooks, Sage, Zoho Books, and Xero.
-I am enhancing my capabilities by learning Power BI and SQL to broaden my career opportunities.
+Key achievements include tracking receivables to ensure timely customer payments, managing fund allocations for over 4,000 field agents, and contributing to successful audits through meticulous record-keeping.
+Yetunde holds certifications in ACCA (Applied Skills Stage) and Financial Modeling and Valuation Analysis.
+Her strengths include attention to detail, problem-solving, and effective collaboration.

 Feel free to reach out to me at 08025333260 or abegunde_yahoo.com.